What information or background do readers need to understand the conflict or controversy? What are the two main sides?

 Resources for Information Gathering

 Explore your topic using the resources below.
-Some of these are MCC Library databases and will require your Easy LogIn to access if you are off campus or on MCC's wireless network.
+Some of these are MCC Library databases and will require your Easy LogIn to access.

 Credo Reference helps you build your research vocabulary with dictionaries, glossaries, thesauri, and other reference materials.

 Gather basic facts, definitions and background information from reference books-- specialized encyclopedias, dictionaries and atlases.
 Search within individual books or search multiple books at the same time.